 Oiling the hair is the single best way to keep it healthy.
 The head is composed of multiple stress-relieving energy points.
 Oiling the head helps energize the mind, relieve stress, reduce scalp dryness and dandruff, as well as strengthen the roots.
 Oiling also helps pull any excess accumulated heat in the head, and the mind.
 Simply oiling your hair and head can help boost your ojas, as it relaxes us, helps us sleep and can even improve memory.
 I recommend doing a hair oiling ritual at once a week.

-If you liked this article, feel free to follow Katie on Instagram for more Ayurvedic tips, beauty rituals and spiritual practices.
+If you liked this article about Ayurvedic hair care, feel free to follow Katie on Instagram for more tips, beauty rituals and spiritual practices.